GuyDupenloup/image_data_augmentation/README.md

 Boost your model’s performance with advanced image augmentation techniques!
 This repository provides high-performance, easy-to-use implementations of popular cutting, masking, and mixing strategies in both TensorFlow and PyTorch.

-These methods increase dataset diversity and improve generalization across image classification, object detection, anomaly detection, and other vision tasks.
+These methods increase dataset diversity and improve model generalization across image classification, object detection, anomaly detection, and other vision tasks.

 ## 1. Introduction